capac/short-term-rents-in-london/README.md

 ### Cluster analysis

-I completed the cluster analysis of the rental properties in London.
-Maximizing by Silhouette coefficient, there appears to be just one major cluster in London (Silhouette score: 0.584).
-Other subclusters are not visible, and changing the `eps` and `min_sample` parameters in DBSCAN doesn't offer more than one cluster, even with lower Silhouette scores.
+An analysis of possible clusters of rental properties in London was determined by finding the number of clusters that maximized the [Silhouette coefficient](https://en.wikipedia.org/wiki/Silhouette_(clustering) "https://en.wikipedia.org/wiki/Silhouette_(clustering)").
+The maximum Silhouette score (0.584) is achieved with just one big cluster of properties that covers the entire city, with no other discernible subclusters visible.
+The Silhouette score was calculated using [DBSCAN](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html#sklearn.cluster.DBSCAN "https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html#sklearn.cluster.DBSCAN") in Scikit-Learn, and fine-tuning the `eps` and `min_sample` parameters, which are the most important parameters for DBSCAN, doesn't offer more than one cluster even with lower Silhouette scores.

 ## Model generation